m3g/ComplexMixtures.jl/README.md

 ### References

-* L. Martínez, **ComplexMixtures.jl: Understanding the solute-solvent interactions of molecules of complex molecular shapes.** To be published, 2021.
+* L. Martínez, **ComplexMixtures.jl: Understanding the solute-solvent interactions of molecules of complex shapes.** To be published, 2021.

 * L. Martínez, S. Shimizu, **Molecular interpretation of preferential interactions in protein solvation: a solvent-shell perspective by